 Mountain View, California

-Larry Rinek is a Senior Technology Consultant in the Technical Insights Division of Frost & Sullivan, where he has 15 years of service.
-His focus in Technical Insights has been evaluation of emerging technologies and their commercial potential in aerospace & defense, automotive & transportation, as well as advanced engineered materials.
-He is a trained engineer, published historian (authored more than 25 items, including 6 SAE publications) focusing heavily on U.S. aviation history, a former USAF officer, a former student pilot, and veteran of the U.S. aerospace industry.
-Mr. Rinek is an active member of the AIAA and SAE technical societies, as well as the American Aviation Historical Society (AAHS), the Aircraft Engine Historical Society (AEHS), the Society for Aviation History (SAH), and the Wings of History (WHO).
+Larry Rinek is the Principal Consultant at Rinek Consulting Services.
+He was formerly a Senior Technology Consultant in the Technical Insights Division of Frost & Sullivan, where he had more than 17 years of service.
+His focus there was evaluation of emerging technologies and their commercial potential in aerospace & defense, automotive & transportation, industrial machinery, as well as advanced engineered materials.
+He is a trained engineer, a published historian (author of more than 25 items, including 6 SAE publications) focusing heavily on U.S. aviation technology history, a former USAF officer, a former student pilot, and veteran of the U.S. aerospace industry.
+Mr. Rinek is an active member of the AIAA and SAE technical societies, as well as the American Aviation Historical Society (AAHS), the Aircraft Engine Historical Society (AEHS), the Society for Aviation History (SAH), and the Wings of History (WOH).
 He earned a BS (with honors) in Industrial Engineering and an MBA in Marketing, both from UCLA.
-Mr. Rinek has over 35 years of business and technology consulting experience.
+He has also been a guest lecturer in aero engineering for 10 colleges and universities across the US and Canada, with most of these visits sponsored by the SAE.
+Mr. Rinek has over 40 years of business and technology consulting experience.
 Many of his consulting projects have been sponsored by leading aerospace and motor vehicle builders/system suppliers around the world.

 Why have preventable mishaps in aircraft occurred (which are not the fault of pilots), resulting in loss of life and property?
 Many of these incidents are directly attributed to human error and negligence in aircraft design as well as processing of materials (manufacturing issues).
 How can engineers prevent or at least minimize such unpleasant events, thus improving aircraft safety?
 What lessons can we learn from historical mishaps, so that they might be avoided in the future?
 Answers to these questions will be addressed, while exploring 12 case studies, involving some well-known civil and military aircraft programs.
 We will see how engineers recovered from hidden defects, and developed workable solutions.